SimonScholz/simonscholz.github.io/content/tutorials/commercetools-api-java-sdk-kotlin/index.md

 ```

 Feel free to leave the existing declarations in the `libs.versions.toml` file as is, but we do not need them for this tutorial.

+Please be aware that using `latest.release` is not recommended for a production environment!

 ```kotlin[build.gradle.kts]
 dependencies {